cs1302uga/cs1302-ce15/README.md

 	 induced ordering is correct by looping through the array referred to by `circles` and printing out the return value of `getRadius()`.
 This should be done after your call to `sort`.

-1. Commit the changes to your local copy of the exercise repository.
+   * **As you go, stage and commit your changes using Git.**
      Be sure to include a good log message.

+1. View the condensed, graphical version of your Git log using `git adog` What is the entire line of output for the most recent entry produced by the `git adog` command from the previous class exercise?

 **CHECKPOINT**